novellac/knuckles/README.md

 ## But like, _why_?

-I wanted to teach myself more about fetch and promises.
+I wanted to teach myself more about Fetch and Javascript promises.
 I also like silly word pairings.
-Plus I can dress it up a little and make it tres cute.
+Plus I can dress it up a little and make it super cute.

 ## This is awesome can I help?